The Rise of the GIG Economy

 Temporary work, and working from home can also isolate you and so freelancers can benefit from joining a freelance association or freelancing support network.

-Gig economy jobs in Australia
+The future of GIG economy jobs in Australia

 While the concept of the GIG economy usually conjures up an image of an uber driver, gigging is also finding its way into the corporate arena and the trend is underway in the recruitment sector.

 Digital platform Expert 360 matches highly skilled workers and C-level executives in areas from strategy consulting, investment & deal advisory to accounting and finance for short term (and long term) opportunities.

 Smaller organisations can see the benefits of engaging high-level talent who have the experience of working in large organisations for a short amount of time.

 This represents an opportunity for recruiters in the future and a shift towards the GIG economy expanding beyond ride-sharing and food delivery.

 It’s clear the GIG economy in Australia is growing.
 Everyone has their own take on the pros and cons of the situation and where the future might take us, but one thing is clear.
 Things don’t look set to slow down any time soon!

 Where to Find a GIG Economy Job in Australia